TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		* **Invalid Keypair**: Verify that the EC2 key pair exists in the region you selected in the TIBCO ComputeDB CloudBuilder creation steps.

 		* **Limit Exceeded**: Verify that you have not exceeded your resource limit.
-For example, if you exceed the allocated limit of Amazon EC2 instances, the resource creation fails and an error is reported.*
+For example, if you exceed the allocated limit of Amazon EC2 instances, the resource creation fails, and an error is reported.*

 !!!
 Warning
 	To stop incurring charges for the instance, you can either terminate the instance or delete the stack.
 You cannot connect to or restart an instance after you have terminated it.